Billy Budd: Analysis and interpretations

 Hershel Parker agrees that "masterpiece" is an appropriate description of the book, but he adds a proviso.
 [E]xamining the history and reputation of Billy Budd has left me more convinced than before that it deserves high stature (although not precisely the high stature it holds, whatever that stature is) and more convinced that it is a wonderfully teachable story—as long as it is not taught as a finished, complete, coherent, and totally interpretable work of art.
 Given this unfinished quality and Melville's reluctance to present clear lessons, the range of critical response is not surprising.
 A wide range of views by about twenty-five different authors, including Raymond Weaver, Lewis Mumford, Newton Arvin, and W.H.
 Auden, are published in Melville's Billy Budd and the Critics.

 Some critics have interpreted Billy Budd as a historical novel that attempts to evaluate man's relation to the past.
 Thomas J. Scorza has written about the philosophical framework of the story.
 He understands the work as a comment on the historical feud between poets and philosophers.
 By this interpretation, Melville is opposing the scientific, rational systems of thought, which Claggart's character represents, in favor of the more comprehensive poetic pursuit of knowledge embodied by Billy.

 The centrality of Billy Budd's extraordinary good looks in the novella, where he is described by Captain Vere as "the young fellow who seems so popular with the men—Billy, the Handsome Sailor," have led to interpretations of a homoerotic sensibility in the novel.

-Laura Mulvey added a theory of scopophilia and masculine and feminine subjectivity/objectivity.
-This version tends to inform interpretations of Britten's opera, perhaps owing to the composer's own homosexuality.
+In her bestseller Sexual Personae: Art and Decadence from Nefertiti to Emily Dickinson (1990), Camille Paglia likens Billy Budd to the ritually slain Adonis and Jesus Christ: "Like Christ, Billy Budd poses an internal threat to an empire at war."

 In her book Epistemology of the Closet (1990/2008), Eve Sedgwick, expanding on earlier interpretations of the same themes, posits that the interrelationships between Billy, Claggart and Captain Vere are representations of male homosexual desire and the mechanisms of prohibition against this desire.
 She points out that Claggart's "natural depravity," which is defined tautologically as "depravity according to nature," and the accumulation of equivocal terms ("phenomenal", "mystery", etc.) used in the explanation of the fault in his character, are an indication of his status as the central homosexual figure in the text.
 She also interprets the mutiny scare aboard the Bellipotent, the political circumstances that are at the center of the events of the story, as a portrayal of homophobia.